Gifts That Pay You Income

 Payments for LifeLearn more about the many benefits of a charitable gift annuity in our FREE guide Strengthen Your Future With a Charitable Gift Annuity.View My Guide

-There's a way for you to support The Pennsylvania State University and feel confident that you have dependable income in your retirement years.
+There's a way for you to support Penn State and feel confident that you have dependable income in your retirement years.
 You can do this with a charitable gift annuity.

 This type of donation can provide you with regular payments and allow us to enrich the educational experience of future Penn State students.
 You can also qualify for a variety of tax benefits, including a federal income tax charitable deduction when you itemize.

 Learn more by viewing our Charitable Gift Annuity fact sheet.